TallKite/linnstrument-firmware/README.md

 MULTI-COLORED NOTE LIGHTS: Each of the 12 (or more!) notes can be any color.
 Transposable.
 Access it through the microLinn menu after setting the edo to 12, see below.

 LOCATOR CCs: The Linnstrument can now send a locator CC message immediately after every note-on and note-off, indicating the row and column.
-This lets code on your laptop assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
-Or use this feature plus a custom LED pattern to create 3x3 drum-pads for more easily playing drum midi.
+Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
+Or use this feature plus a custom LED pattern to create large drum pads for more easily playing drum midi.

 The XYZ data is not accompianied by locator CCs (to avoid midi glut), so this feature works best when repurposing a pad for percussion or for a non-musical purpose.
-For other uses, see Tuning Table mode below.
+For musical purposes, see Tuning Table mode below.

 Details: one type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 For cols 1-16, the data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
 Choose the two CC types through the microLinn menu, see below.
-Thanks to KVR forum member vorp40 for the idea!
+If your DAW isn't programmable, download locatorCC.jsfx from the github.
+It defines a rectangular region on the Linnstrument, within which it can either set notes to a fixed note or transform them into a CC message.
+It runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+Thanks to KVR forum member vorp40 for the locator CC idea!

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------

-HAMMER-ONS AND PULL-OFFS: Set the hammer-on window to say 200¢.
-When you play a note within 200¢ of another note on the same row, it will hammer-on and mute the other note, as if you were in channel-per-row mode.
+HAMMER-ONS AND PULL-OFFS: Set the hammer-on window to say 150¢.
+When you play a note within 150¢ of another note on the same row, it will hammer-on and mute the other note, as if you were in channel-per-row mode.
 When you release it, the old note will be unmuted (pull-off).
 Access it through the microLinn menu, see below.

 DIM MODE: The Low Power pad (col 15 in Global Settings) dims the display but also increases the latency.
 Long-press the Low Power pad to dim the display with no latency increase, good for tired eyes.